jason810496/blog/content/open-source-contribution/2025-07-20-dag-processing-in-apache-airflow/index.en.md

     - Reads from `.py` files [self._load_modules_from_file](https://github.com/apache/airflow/blob/7654e1a49b074d5dc06dd1218369399430dfcfc9/airflow-core/src/airflow/models/dagbag.py#L335)
     - Or reads from `.zip` archives [self._load_modules_from_zip](https://github.com/apache/airflow/blob/7654e1a49b074d5dc06dd1218369399430dfcfc9/airflow-core/src/airflow/models/dagbag.py#L337)
     - [self._process_modules](https://github.com/apache/airflow/blob/7654e1a49b074d5dc06dd1218369399430dfcfc9/airflow-core/src/airflow/models/dagbag.py#L348)
+        - This is the **most time and resource-intensive part** of the entire Dag Processing
+            - Not only does it need to load modules, but it also performs various processing and checks on Dag objects
+            - This is why I believe subprocess handling is necessary
-        - After actually reading modules from Python files, gets Dag instances with `isinstance(o, (Dag, SDKDag))`
+        - After actually reading modules from Python files, gets Dag instances with `isinstance(o, (DAG, SDKDAG))`
         - `top_level_dags = {(o, m) for m in mods for o in m.__dict__.values() if isinstance(o, (Dag, SDKDag))}`
         - And uses [self.bag_dag](https://github.com/apache/airflow/blob/7654e1a49b074d5dc06dd1218369399430dfcfc9/airflow-core/src/airflow/models/dagbag.py#L538) to check if the Dag is valid
             1. Whether there are cycles